RemiAllio/MitoFinder/README.md

 To do so, we recommend the use of the PHYLUCE pipeline which is specifically designed to annotate ultraconserved elements (Faircloth  2015; Tutorial: https://phyluce.readthedocs.io/en/latest/tutorial-one.html#finding-uce-loci).
 You can thus use the file **[Seq_ID]\_link\_[assembler].scafSeq** and start the Phyluce pipeline at the **"Finding UCE"** step.

-# Associated publications
+# How to cite MitoFinder

 If you use MitoFinder, please cite:

-- Allio, R., Schomaker-Bastos, A., Romiguier, J., Prosdocimi, F., Nabholz, B., & Delsuc, F. (2019). **MitoFinder**: efficient automated large-scale extraction of mitogenomic data in target enrichment phylogenomics.
-BioRxiv, 685412. https://doi.org/10.1101/685412
+-  Allio, R, Schomaker‐Bastos, A, Romiguier, J, Prosdocimi, F, Nabholz, B, Delsuc, F. MitoFinder: Efficient automated large‐scale extraction of mitogenomic data in target enrichment phylogenomics.
+Mol Ecol Resour.
+2020; 00: 1– 14. https://doi.org/10.1111/1755-0998.13160

 Please also cite the following references depending on the option chosen for the assembly step in MitoFinder: